Azure/application-gateway-kubernetes-ingress/docs/install-new.md

         Where `<resourcegroup>` is the resource group in which the top level AKS cluster object, Application Gateway and Managed Identify are deployed.

     Then execute the following to the install the Application Gateway ingress controller package.

     ```bash
     helm install -f helm-config.yaml application-gateway-kubernetes-ingress/ingress-azure
     ```

-Refer to the [tutorials](tutorial.md) to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.
+Jump next to **[tutorials](tutorial.md)** to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.